Otto Julius Zobel: Background to AT&T research

 George A. Campbell and Zobel worked on this problem of extracting a single sideband from an amplitude-modulated composite wave for use in multiplexing telephone channels and the related problem of extracting (de-multiplexing) the signal at the far end of the transmission.

+Bandpass filter used in carrier telephony(schematic and solid line) compared with simple LC filter, in dashed line.
+From 1921 Colpitts paper.

+In 1921, E. H. Colpitts and O. B. Blackwell described early carrier telephony systems (Type A), which employed electrical band-pass filters to realize single-sideband transmission; such systems had been placed in service by 1918.

 Initially, the baseband pass range used was 200 Hz to 2500 Hz but later the International Telecommunication Union set a standard of 300 Hz to 3.4 kHz with 4 kHz spacing.
 Thus the filtering was required to go from fully pass to fully stop in the space of 900 Hz.
 This standard in telephony is still in use today and had remained widespread until it began to be supplanted by digital techniques from the 1980s onwards.

 Campbell had previously utilised the condition discovered in the work of Oliver Heaviside for lossless transmission to improve the frequency response of transmission lines using lumped component inductors (loading coils).
 When Campbell started investigating electric wave filter design from 1910, this previous work naturally led him to filters using ladder network topology using capacitors and inductors.
 Low-pass, high-pass and band-pass filters were designed.
 Sharper cut-offs and higher stopband rejection to any arbitrary design specification could be achieved merely by increasing the length of the ladder.
 The filter designs used by Campbell were described by Zobel as constant k filters although this was not a term used by Campbell himself.